Relative free splitting and free factor complexes I: Hyperbolicity: Free factor systems

-Note that each conjugacy class in $\Gamma$ is represented by a cyclically reduced word (meaning a reduced word that also satisfies $l_I \ne l_1$) and this representative is unique up to cyclic permutation.
-From this we immediately obtain the following, which incorporates the well known result that every free factor is malnormal:
+For any free factorization $\H$ of $\Gamma$, each conjugacy class in $\Gamma$ is represented by a cyclically reduced word (meaning a reduced word that also satisfies $l_M \ne l_1$) and this representative is unique up to cyclic permutation.
+This immediately proves the following lemma, which incorporates the well known result that every free factor is malnormal:

 \begin{lemma} Every free factorization $\Gamma = *\H$ is \emph{mutually malnormal}, meaning that for each $H,H' \in \H$ and $\gamma \in \Gamma$, if $\gamma H \gamma^\inv \intersect H'$ is nontrivial then $\gamma \in H = H'$. \end{lemma}